 • Parts will be provided for obbligato instrumentalists and cellists.

 • Keyboard players must be prepared to read figured bass.

 Number of students:

 January 2nd - January 20th, 2020

 There is no fee associated with this course.
 Housing and one meal a day will be provided.
 Students will be responsible for their own travel to Boston and other meals.

 Kendra Colton (Kendra.firstname.lastname@example.org

 ) Interested students must reach out for audition details before Fall Break.
+The application deadline is October 31st.
 Participants will be registered for the project after audition decisions have been made.